ag0674/ag0674.github.io/optimize/README.md

 Under the Cam's Pizzeria hyperlink, the user is taken to pizza.html.
 The javascript behind it has a lot of code and there were two parts that were slowing down the website.
   1) Pizza Sizer- under the function changePizzaSizes(size), I turned the for loop into a switch statement since there are only 3 sizes of pizza.
 Then based off the new width given by size, all random pizzas are changed to that size in the for loop.
   2) Pizza's moving in background- under the function updatePositions(), I took out all variables that can be declared outside of the for loop.
 A small math equation must still execute within due to the counter I am using.
+Also, 200 pizzas were being generated in the background and at most, you could only see 18, so I adjusted the numbers in the pizza slider listener.